 Before going into the details of this block, we have to consider gain staging.
 Since this patch is based on patch mode, and we want to get a wide range of tones out of the same patch, we use gain staging to control different levels of distortion.
 I like to have four gain levels in a patch like this one: Clean, Drive, Overdrive, and Distortion.
 Each of these gain levels increases distortion and uses various tone controls to control the distortion voicing.

-- Clean: the amp master volume is set at 10.0 (all the way up) so that any initial distortion comes from the power amp section, not the preamp.
+- Clean: the amp master volume is set pretty high (or all the way up) so that any initial distortion comes from the power amp section, not the preamp.
 For the Clean tone, the Amp Drive control is set just below any noticeable distortion

 - Drive: this adds enough Amp Drive to just get the amp clipping.
 Its for typical Blues tones where the distortion is coming from the power amp and the sound is warm, full, expressive, and reacts dynamically to how hard you pick.
-Clean and Drive are controlled by the Drive footswitch where the Amp Drive switches from 4.2 to 6.0.
-Recall that when the drive is at 6.0, the Low Cut is increased to 160 Hz to reduce the bass going into the distorted amps.
-Fender amps really seem to need this base cut.
+Clean and Drive are controlled by the Drive footswitch where the Amp Drive switches from 3.6 to 4.2.
+Recall that when the Drive switch is on, the Studio Tube Pre Low Cut is increased to 90 Hz to reduce the bass going into the distorted amps.
+Fender-style amps really seem to need this base cut.
 Without it, the distortion gets muddy and a little nasty sounding.

 - Distortion: This is the most distorted tone in the patch and is used for heavier, closer to Metal leads.
 Again it uses a distortion model to control the distortion voicing.

 - Insane: You can also combine any of the three Drive, Overdrive and Distortion tones to get increase distortion with different voicings.
 This is a lot of flexibility from three footswitches and one amp.